 3. Write Out of Order

 If the “perfect” introduction eludes your student, let him start writing a different section of the paper.
 He can always come back and add a topic sentence or develop an introductory paragraph.

 4. Write to Music

 Put on some music during writing time.
 It could be lively or calm, jazzy or symphonic, classical or contemporary—as long as it’s instrumental.
-Poke around Pandora till you find a station that appeals to your child, and then encourage him write as the music inspires!
+Poke around Pandora or Spotify till you find a station that appeals to your child, and then encourage him write as the music inspires!